prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Namespaces to match for ServicedMonitors discovery.
+<p>serviceMonitorNamespaceSelector defines the namespaces to match for ServicedMonitors discovery.
 An empty label selector
 matches all namespaces.
 A null label selector (default value) matches the current namespace only.</p>
 </td>